wooorm/svg-element-attributes/readme.md

 ### `svgElementAttributes`

-`Object.<Array.<string>>` — Map of tag-names to an array of attribute names.
+`Object.<Array.<string>>` — Map of tag names to an array of attribute names.

 The object contains one special key: `'*'`, which contains global attributes that apply to all SVG elements.

 ## License